 How the program has either generated cost savings or additional revenue outside of the student fee and, if requested by the Committee, how the program would absorb a reduction in the student fee;

 Evidence of students’ satisfaction in the services provided by the unit, if possible, separated by (i) undergraduate students and (ii) graduate students.

+Proposals for new fees or for increasing any existing fee by 20% or more will require the institution to conduct a campus-wide student referendum in which a majority votes cast must be in favor of the fee increase.
+This requirement is waived for proposed increases required for debt service coverage.

 Scope